 If you plan to use back-to-back PC sessions, saved work will be lost once the first session ends.
 Indeed if your PC session ends unexpectedly (power cut, system reboot, etc) work saved on the Z-drive will also be lost.
 Idea Stores staff are powerless to retrieve lost files.

 Idea Stores public access PCs do not contain floppy disk drives hence it is not possible to save work onto a floppy disk.
 It is advisable to save work at regular intervals on a removable device such as a USB pen drive.
-USB pen drives can be purchased from the helpdesk.

 Using USB Memory Sticks